 The cost of defined benefit pension plans and the present value of the pension obligation are determined using actuarial valuation.
 The actuarial valuation involves making various assumptions including determination of discount rates and future salary increases, among others.
 Due to the complexity of the valuation, the underlying assumptions and its long-term nature, defined benefit obligations are highly sensitive to changes in these assumptions.
 All assumptions are reviewed at the end of each accounting period.
-The net pension asset amounted to P8.08 million and P10.26 million as of December 31, 2023 and 2022, respectively (see Note 19).
+The net retirement assets amounted to P5.43 million and P8.08 million as of December 31, 2024 and 2023, respectively (see Note 19).